tinuwalther/RotaMaster/README.md

 ### api

-This folder contains the files of the Web service.
-For example, the files for the public holidays, the absence type, or the persons.
+This folder contains the files of the web service.
+For example, the files for the public holidays, the absence type or the persons.

-The files for the absence- and persons must be JSON-files, and the files that contains the public holidays must be a CSV-file.
+The files for the absence and people must be JSON files, and the file containing the holidays must be a CSV file.

+The events have also been saved in a SQLite database called rotamaster.db in this folder.

 ### archiv